-4.3.1 Nominative antecedents
+4.4.1 Nominative antecedents

-Let us begin with an example like (110).
+Let us begin with an example like (108).
 In this example the anaphoric base shows structural accusative and the intensifier shows "copied" nominative.

-(110) pillalu tama-ni taamu poguḍu-kunn-aa-ru children 3PL-ACC 3PL praise-VR-PST-3PL 'The children praised themselves'
+(108) pillalu tama-ni taamu pogudu-kunn-aa-ru children 3PL-ACC 3PL praise-VR-PST-3PL 'The children praised themselves'

 As the antecedent for the CCR is in the specifier of vP, it shares its φ -features and also its case features with the v head via predication, the head then transmits those features to PRO via Feature Transmission.
 The intensifier and PRO have undergone AGREE and hence share the same feature.
 Since the base of the CCR is c-commanded by an unmarked NP, it is assigned accusative case.
+The tree structure for (108) is shown in (109).

-The derivation will proceed and the subject will move to specifier of TP.
+The derivation will proceed and the subject will move to the specifier of TP.
 Since the case feature of both the antecedent and the intensifier remains unvalued at the end of the derivation, they surface unmarked (nominative).

-4.3.2 Dative subject antecedents
+4.4.2 Dative subject antecedents

-Let us now look at a derivation when the subject is dative such as the example in (113).
+Let us now look at a derivation when the subject is dative such as the example in (110).

-(113) pilla-la-ku tam-anțe tama-ki prema child-PL-DAT 3PL-ANTE 3PL-DAT love 'The children love themselves.'
+(110) pilla-la-ku tam-anțe tama-ki prema child-PL-DAT 3PL-ANTE 3PL-DAT love 'The children love themselves.'

-In (113), the base is assigned the lexical case anțe via case assignment by the selecting root prema.
+In (110), the base is assigned the lexical case $an\underline{t}e$ via case assignment by the selecting root prema.
 We assume that experiencer subjects are merged lower in the structure than agentive subjects; here we will represent them in an ApplP.
-This changes two things from the previous derivation: (i) dative case will be assigned to the subject as it c-commands an NP within the VP spell out domain as shown in (114), (ii) the λ -binder will be hosted on the functional head Appl as the antecedent for the CCR will be in the specifier of ApplP, not vP, hence predication and feature transmission take place with Appl.
-This is shown in (114).
+This changes two things from the previous derivation: (i) dative case will be assigned to the subject as it c-commands an NP within the VP spell out domain as shown in (111), (ii) the λ -binder will be hosted on the functional head Appl as the antecedent for the CCR will be in the specifier of ApplP, not vP, hence predication and feature transmission take place with Appl.
+The tree structure for (110) is shown in (111).